0spinboson/verenigingen/docs/features/DD_SECURITY_DOCTYPES.md

 **New Roles Required**:

 1. **DD Administrator**
-   - Full access to Direct Debit batch management
+   - Full access to SEPA Direct Debit batch management
    - Can resolve conflicts and approve high-risk batches
    - Access to security logs and audit trails